THE URBAN POOR

 The older a slum community, the harder it is to evangelize.
 The bigger it is, the harder to organize.
 Very small communities also tend to be cliquish.
-This exert a lot of peer pressure for members to conform the behaviour of the larger group, so that a decision to receive Christ can be frowned upon and made to appear as anti-social.
-The ideal community is from 300-500 houses and not more than 20 years old as a community.
+They exert a lot of peer pressure for members to conform to the behavior of the larger group, so that a decision to receive Christ is often frowned upon and made to appear as anti-social.
+The ideal community is from 300-500 houses and not more than 5 years old as a community.

-- Church Partnership: We plant churches in partnership with local churches, which eventually became the mother church of the churches we plant in the slums.
+We plant churches in partnership with local churches, which eventually become the mother church of the churches we plant in the slums.